thetisproject/thetis/docs/source/demo_2d_channel_bnd.rst

 tidal dynamics.

 Boundary condtitions are defined for each external boundary using their ID.
-In this example we are using a :class:`RectangleMesh` which assigns IDs 1, 2, 3, and 4 for the four sides of the rectangle::
+In this example we are using a :py:func:`~.firedrake.utility_meshes.RectangleMesh` which assigns IDs 1, 2, 3, and 4 for the four sides of the rectangle::

     left_bnd_id = 1